sujitashokdhumale/Heatmaxcrmtest/README.md

-# Heatmax WhatsApp App v2
+# Heatmax CRM Final Build

-A polished frontend UI for WhatsApp-based sales.

-## Usage:
-1. Upload to GitHub
-2. Deploy to Vercel
-3. Use as frontend base
+This project includes all UI, logic, and deployment structure required for GitHub and Vercel.